Product Docs

 Anyone with the public workspace link can join, so use saved workspaces when access needs to be controlled.

-Logged-in users can save a public workspace from the editor header and turn it into a persistent Supabase-backed workspace.
+Logged-in users can save a public workspace from the editor header and turn it into a persistent account-backed workspace.

 Logged-out users who click save are sent through login first, then returned to the save-workspace flow with the current draft preserved.